 Contouring With a CreamSome people find cream contouring products easier to blend and achieve a natural look because they tend to melt into the skin.
 Similar to contouring with powder, you should choose a shade or two darker than your natural skin.
 For the most control during application, try a contouring stick like the Uoma Beauty Double Take Contour Stick, which features both a contour and a highlighter shade.
 Simply apply the product where you’d like to contour and blend it out with a beauty sponge or brush.

 Contouring With Eyeshadow

 If you don’t have a powder or cream contour on hand, you can use eyeshadow in a pinch, too.
 Try a matte brown or taupe shadow, like the Urban Decay 24/7 Shadow in Tease for contouring.

 Contouring Application Tools

-Aside from choosing the right product, your blending technique is the key to achieving a perfectly contoured look.
-Luckily there are makeup tools that will help you get that flawless finish.
+Aside from choosing the right product, your blending technique is key to achieving a perfectly sculpted look.
+Whether you use a brush or a sponge, you can achieve that flawless finish you’re striving for.